Blu-Chips/cerebras/README.md

 Each statement analysis consumes 1 credit.

 ## Security Features

 - User authentication with Supabase
 - Data encryption for sensitive information
 - Secure payment processing with Stripe
 - GDPR and CCPA compliance measures

 - Input validation and sanitization

+---

+**Note:** This repository was reorganized in October 2025.
+All code is now at the root.
+If you are looking for the legacy SDK or previous structure, see the `archive/` directory.